 For injuries or illnesses requiring medical treatment beyond first aid, any injured Subcontractor personnel shall only return to the worksite when authorized by the medical professional managing their case.
-If the injury is of the type that permits the person to return to work with restrictions, the Subcontractor will provide the person with work in accordance with the doctor's recommendations and the local legislation.
+If the injury is of the type that permits the person to return to work with restrictions, the Subcontractor will provide the person with work in accordance with the doctor's recommendations.